 Borouge Workers Protection Standard

-Borouge suppliers, and sub-suppliers, are expected to conduct their business ethically and to protect the rights and well-being of their workers by complying firstly with local and national laws and then to the following requirements:
+Borouge contractors and suppliers, and their sub-contractors and sub-suppliers, are expected to conduct their business ethically and to protect the rights and well-being of their workers by complying firstly with local and national laws and then to the following requirements:

 1. Child labour